 The Restaurant Realist: ICE Alum Jason Soloway

 Running two restaurants in downtown Manhattan wasn’t originally Jason Soloway’s dream job.
-Yet after ten years managing a philanthropic organization, he found himself ready for an entirely different kind of service.
-With training from ICE’s Culinary Management program, Jason has quickly become an industry success, with rave reviews for both Wallflower and The Eddy.
-Yet when we caught up with Jason, we quickly learned his secret to success is focusing on his day-to-day guests.
+Yet after 10 years of managing a philanthropic organization, he found himself ready for an entirely different kind of service.
+With training from ICE’s Culinary Management program, Jason has quickly become an industry success, with rave reviews of Wallflower and The Eddy.
+When we caught up with Jason, we quickly learned his secret to success is focusing on his day-to-day guests.

 I was Vice President at The Andrea and Charles Bronfman Philanthropies (ACBP), a family of charitable foundations working in Canada, Israel and the United States that focus on investing in a range of programs in the arts, education, medicine, social services and the environment.